nvmwill/nexmo-developer/_documentation/en/messages/concepts/whatsapp-product-messages.md

 ### Live Product Updates

-If changes are made to product items in the Meta Commerce Manager, such as price or availablity changes, these changes will be reflected in messages that have already been sent.
+If changes are made to product items in the Meta Commerce Manager, such as price or availability changes, these changes will be reflected in messages that have already been sent.
 If the availability of a product is changed so that it is no longer available, the customer will see a message in the UI informing them of this.

 ![Screenshot of availability message]()